So you want to install GNOME Extensions on Ubuntu, but you’re not sure how? Well, we’re gonna show you!

 Step 1: Install the Browser Add-on

-This (free, open source) extension is available for Mozilla Firefox and Google Chrome (including Chromium-based browsers like Vivaldi).
+This free, open source extension is available for Mozilla Firefox and Google Chrome (as well as Chromium-based browsers like Vivaldi).

 Step 2: Install the Host Connector

-If you do not install this package you will see the following error when you visit the GNOME Extensions website:-
+Next, you need need to install the native connector package on Ubuntu. if you do not install this package you will see the following error when you visit the GNOME Extensions website:

 Although gnome shell integration extension is running, native host connector is not detected